motanelson/animation.3d/README.md

 🧩 Project Summary

 Animation.3D is a Python project intended to create basic 3D animations, serving as a foundation for visual experimentation with spatial transformations and motion.
-It provides minimal scaffolding to ajudar estudantes e desenvolvedores a entender como movimentos tridimensionais podem ser gerados programaticamente.
+It provides minimal scaffolding to help students and developers understand how three-dimensional motion can be generated programmatically.

 ---